GemHunt/CoinSorter/README.md

 This group of programs and scripts is just a quick proof of concept to show physical sorting.
 It's currently sorting about 2 pennies a second, continuously.
-(7200 an hour) Caffe sorts into 6 different types, US Lincon, US Memorial, US Wheat, CA Maple, CA Other, Euro All Only 2 physically bins are are currently set up.
+(7200 an hour) Caffe sorts into 6 different types, US Lincon, US Memorial, US Wheat, CA Maple, CA Other, Euro All Only 2 physical bins are are currently set up.

 CoinSorter Project:
 This program watches a directory for images to appear.